cloudflightio/autoconfigure-gradle-plugin/README.md

 ### Java Plugin

-If the plugin detects either to folder `src/main/java` or `src/test/java` in a module, it automatically applies the `java-library` plugin and applies the following configuration:
+If the plugin detects either the folder `src/main/java` or `src/test/java` in a module, it automatically applies the `java-library` plugin and applies the following configuration:

 #### Configuration